Introduction

 How do I use MNLINK?

-If you have a specific title, choose the appropriate format and either type the title into the basic search bar, or use the Advanced Search on the right of the screen.
+If you have a specific title, type the title into the basic search bar and use the drop down to select Title, or use the Advanced Search on the right of the screen.

-If I scroll down the page, I can see that four libraries in the state subscribe to this journal, and I can request that it be sent to my email.
+If I scroll down the page, I can see that two libraries in the state own this book, and I can request it to be sent to my public library:

 How do I request something on MNLINK?